Ethiopia: PM Abiy Abhmed mobilizes military in Tigray region | DW | 04.11.2020

 Ethiopia's prime minister on Wednesday declared a state of emergency in the northern Tigray state.

-Speaking in a TV address earlier, Abiy Ahmed said he would order a military offensive after months of "provocation and incitement" by Tigray authorities.
+Speaking in a TV address earlier, Abiy Ahmed (pictured above) said he would order a military offensive after months of "provocation and incitement" by Tigray authorities.

 "The final point of the red line has been crossed.
 Force is being used as the last measure to save the people and the country," he said.